 Meaning of Calyx

-The calyx is the sterile, outermost whorl that originates directly upwards the stem and encloses the petals along with other floral parts inside.
+The calyx is the sterile outermost whorl, which originates directly upwards the stem and encloses the petals and other floral parts inside.
 It is distinctively referred to as “Sepal”.
-During bud formation, the sepal remains intact protecting the bud till it attains maturity.
-Once the bud blooms into a flower, then the whorl of calyx extends from the flower base.
+During bud formation, the sepal remains intact, protecting the bud till it attains maturity.
+Once a bud blooms into a flower, the whorl of calyx extends from the flower base.

 - It is the lowermost axillary whorl.

 - “Epicalyx” is another structure, which develops from the base of calyx as a whorl of bracteoles in few flowers.